 In addition to learning the skills that are necessary to take and develop high-quality pictures, another challenge can be creating and equipping a dark room.
 Some people manage to use their bathroom or a spare room in their house but generally speaking it is more useful to have a dedicated dark room that can be left set up.
 This can prevent damage to equipment as well as mix-ups of chemicals and a lot of time in setting up (and down).

-One solution is to convert a shipping container into a dark room.
+One solution is to convert a storage box into a dark room.
 It can be placed in your garden, be fitted with electrical systems to run all of the equipment, and can include plumbing.
-Shipping containers are an eco-friendly alternative to a bricks and mortar construction and can also be cost-effective.
+Cargo units are an eco-friendly alternative to a bricks and mortar construction and can also be cost-effective.

 Building a Dark Room